Let’s be real — office work at a desk feels comfy. But after a while, you start wondering if you’re turning into part of the furniture.

 You just need frequent, natural movement built into your day.

-• Walk around your space for 5 minutes — leave your phone behind
+Walk around without your phone for 5 minutes

-• Use a massage gun or foam roller on tight areas (neck, shoulders, calves)
+Use a foam roller or massage tool on tight spots

-• Lie down and raise your legs up a wall for 10 minutes — it aids circulation and calms the nervous system
+Lie down with legs up against a wall for 10 minutes

 “It’s safe to slow down now.”